 Janet is a 58 y/o female.
 She presented to see me upon referral of her primary care doctor for foot pain and diabetic foot care education.
-She had a 4 year history of poorly controlled diabetes and a 15 year history of poorly managed high blood pressure.
+She had a 4-year history of poorly controlled diabetes and a 15-year history of poorly managed high blood pressure.
 She is employed as a cafeteria worker at our local college.
 She is married with a husband and 38 y/o son who never left home.
 She is the sole income earner in the family.
-Janet stood 5 foot 2 inches tall, weight 265 lbs and had a body mass index (BMI) of 48.5. (greater than 30 = obese)
+Janet stood 5 foot 2 inches tall, weighed 265 lbs and had a body mass index (BMI) of 48.5. (greater than 30 = obese)

-Sharon is a 62 y/o female employed as a fork lift operator in a local factory.
+Sharon is a 62 y/o female employed as a forklift operator in a local factory.
 She stands all day.
 Sharon's chief complaint was chronic foot pain that was consistent with plantar fasciitis.
-She stood 5 foot 4 inches tall, weight 220 lbs with a BMI of 37.8.
+She stood 5 foot 4 inches tall, weighed 220 lbs with a BMI of 37.8.
 She is single and appears financially stable following a divorce several years ago.
 She lives alone.
-Additional health issues included a ten year history of hypertension, previous breast cancer with mastectomy, hypothyroidism and a 30 pack year history of cigarette smoking (1 pack a day for thirty years).
+Additional health issues included a ten-year history of hypertension, previous breast cancer with mastectomy, hypothyroidism and a 30 pack-year history of cigarette smoking (1 pack a day for thirty years).

 Over the next several blog posts, let's take a look at these two patients and see if we can tease out similarities, differences and defining issues that contribute to their tailspin.